I stood at the edge of the dirt road, clenching the hem of my skirt and fighting to not choke on the thick, midday air that hung over Buziika.

 But, tugende!
 The excitement of meeting some of our students’ families was enough for me to swallow lingering fear of riding a motorcycle in a skirt.
 I reached between my legs and regathered the fabric in a fist.
 I pulled it forward, between my knees — only high enough to allow me to straddle the boda without exposing too much of my scandalous knees, and scoot up on its seat behind the driver.
 Gabriel quickly hopped on behind me, and the three of us took off, leaving the (now familiar) trail of red dust in our wake.

 We rode east along dirt roads until there was no road left.
 Then we dismounted and walked along the footpaths that led through the village.
-Marion pointed out a few sights along the way — handmade bricks, drying in the sun; banana trees and coffee plants in small, dusty gardens; a hen and her chicks, digging in piles of trash for grub.
+Our translator pointed out a few sights along the way — handmade bricks, drying in the sun; banana trees and coffee plants in small, dusty gardens; a hen and her chicks, digging in piles of trash for grub.

 Children giggled and shouted mzungu!
 Mzungu!
 As we passed.
 Everyone hid from the midday sun in the shade of their huts.
 A few sat beneath the banana trees, hoping the trees’ leaves might catch a breeze.
 The women did chores as they sat.
 We did not see any men, save a few gathered under the shade of a hut, circling a game of parcheesi.
 As we passed, I caught the sweet but sharp smell of homemade alcohol.